johannesjo/bumcss/README.md

 ```

 ## UI Components, Wrapper Components and Default Styles
-A typical application has three types of elements.
+Let's start with the very basics.
+A typical application will - for the most past - have three types of elements.

-**Global Default Styles** for elements such as tables, links, headings, paragraphs, strong, etc. They should be imported first so they can be easily overwritten if needed.
+**Global Default Styles** for basic elements such as tables, links, headings, paragraphs, strong, etc. They should be imported first so they can be easily overwritten if needed.
+Having well designed foundation of base styles and limiting yourself to fixed set of e.g. heading styles, will save you a lot of work in the long run.

-**Wrapper Components/Logical Components** such as pages, or logical sections, let's say a product info component or a shopping cart.
+**Wrapper Components/Logical Components** such as pages, or logical sections, let's say a or a shopping cart or a map component.
 Always block elements in the spirit of BEM.
+In a single page application those components will likely be [the place to distribute data throughout your UI Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).

 **UI Components** such as a button, tabs or an accordion and so on.
 They only should have presentational logic and can be block elements, as well as inline elements.